The Centre receives funding from the Commonwealth and Queensland governments, which is administered by Legal Aid Queensland.

-Since 2009 the MRCLC has received some funding from the Commonwealth Attorney-General's Department towards assisting separating parents in family law matters as part of the Family Relationship Centre partnership.
-This involves a partnership with the Mackay Family Relationship Centre and Mackay Legal Aid office.
+Since 2009 the MRCLC has received some funding from the Commonwealth Attorney-General's Department towards assisting separating parents in family law matters.

 From July 2011 a solicitor from the MRCLC has travelled one day a month to Proserpine and Cannonvale to provide legal advice in person in the Whitsundays.
 This service was extended in March 2014 to also include Bowen in a 2 day trip once a month.

 In the 2011-2012 and 2012 - 2013 financial years the Queensland Department of Justice and Attorney-General provided funding towards the expenses of operating a migration service by a volunteer migration agent.

 Our funding is administered by the State Program Manager, Legal Aid Queensland, pursuant to the Community Legal Services Program.